Effective experience rating for large insurance portfolios via surrogate modeling: The Bayesian credibility framework and issues

 The issues mentioned earlier become more challenging when interpretability is at play.
-Ratemaking in insurance is a regulated activity and as a result, premiums must be transparent in terms of calculation so that policyholders are priced fairly without any type of discrimination, see for e.g \cite{lindholm2022discrimination}.
-However, when numerical methods are used to calculate premiums (as in the case of Bayesian premiums via MCMC), the ratemaking process becomes a ``black box" due to the lack of a closed-form solution that links the policyholder's attributes and their claim history to the resulting premium.
-Therefore, the ratemaking process becomes unexplainable and so extremely unappealing for practitioners to find the true Bayesian premium.
-Therefore it is essential to be able to find a solution that reduces the computational burden and that is also interpretable.
-In the following sections, we propose a methodology that aims to address these challenges.
+Ratemaking in insurance is a regulated activity and as a result, premiums must be transparent in terms of calculation so that policyholders are priced fairly without discrimination \cite{lindholm2022discrimination}.
+However, when numerical methods are used to calculate premiums (as in the case of Bayesian premiums via MCMC), the ratemaking process becomes a ``black box" due to the lack of an analytical expression that links the policyholder's attributes and their claim history to the resulting premium.
+Therefore, the ratemaking process becomes unexplainable and extremely unappealing for practitioners to find the true Bayesian premium.

+Actuaries have approached this issue with the so-called credibility framework, as mostly described by \cite{Buhlmann2005course}.
+To introduce the main idea, note that any Bayesian formula under any premium principle can be generally expressed as:

+where $G_{\Pi} (\cdot)$ is the theoretical or true functional form that links the claim history of the policyholder $\mathbf{Y}_n$ and the set of model parameters $\mathcal{O}$ to the Bayesian premium, under the premium principle $\Pi$.
+Essentially, the function $G_{\Pi} (\cdot)$ is the integral of the premium principal with respect to the posterior predictive distribution, which, in turn, is the integration of the posterior distribution, as shown in Equation (\ref{eqn1}).
+The functional form of $G_{\Pi} (\cdot)$ entirely depends on the premium principle and the underlying Bayesian model, and as we mentioned above, it likely lacks an analytical expression.

+Along those lines, the traditional credibility approach approximates the Bayesian premium via a best linear approximation.
+For instance, when considering the net premium principle, \cite{Buhlmann2005course} shows that the best linear approximation of the Bayesian premium takes the form:

+where $Z_n $ is the so-called credibility factor, and $\Pi(Y_{n+1})=E(Y_{n+1})$ is the so-called manual premium, which is the premium determined by the underlying Bayesian model without accounting for the claim history.
+Note that the information associated with the claim history of the policyholder is contained only in the summary statistic $\frac{\sum_{j=1}^n Y_j}{n} $.
+Here we use the notation $\hat{G}^{LI}$ as this is, in general, an approximation of the true functional form $G_{\Pi}$, rather than the true relationship. \cite{jewell1974credible} showed that under certain assumptions of a model distribution coming from the exponential family, conjugate prior distribution and some other regularity conditions, such a linear approximation is exact i.e. $\hat{G}^{LI}_{\Pi} \equiv G_{\Pi}$.
+This is known as the case of exact credibility in the literature.
+Do note that this is one of the very few cases where there is an explicit expression.